Addressing Root Flare Issues for Healthy Trees

 Apply mulch in a donut shape around the tree, leaving 3-6 inches of bare space around the trunk.
 This prevents moisture buildup and allows air circulation.

 Sometimes, the root flare is deeply buried and requires professional help.
-Root flare excavation carefully removes soil and mulch to expose the flare without harming the tree.
+The Gentle Arbor uses precision hand tools to gently excavate root flares without damaging your landscape or the tree's delicate root system.
 This service can make a huge difference in tree health.

 If your soil holds too much water, consider aerating or amending it with organic matter.
 Good drainage prevents root rot and encourages healthy root growth.